Windows Tweaks Logo Microsoft PC-Hilfe - 02 blue red

 DOS was always an integral part of all operating systems in the Windows 3.x and Windows 9x series.
 Only the professional operating system NT did without it, which resulted in increased stability and speed but also low compatibility.
 Windows Millennium put an end to this and appeared without the pure MS-DOS, despite being based on Windows 98.
 Only a simulated DOS interface was offered.
 However, as games, applications and drivers only work in some pure DOS environments, this is only a tiresome alternative.

-So why did Microsoft omit this component?
+So why did Microsoft leave out this component?

-The removal of the DOS mode results in a faster system startup, which is about 10 seconds.
+Removing the DOS mode results in a faster system startup, which is about 10 seconds.
 For this reason, Millennium boots much faster than Win2000 or 98.
 The operating speed has also increased slightly, as the legacy of the outdated operating system has now been removed.

 Whether this progress made sense or not, it brought with it many problems and offered little in return.